 A compact posi track loader is perfect for tackling challenging terrain, however, is often the more expensive option when it comes to repairs and maintenance.
 A compact track loader can glide across surfaces rather than sinking or bogging in mud.
 This is because this loader uses rubber tracks instead of wheels.

 This also means that if the construction site is outdoors, the compact track loader can continue to work in wet conditions instead of having to wait for the job site to dry when using a compact wheel loader.
 The rubber tracks will wear quickly if they are used on hard and flat surfaces, so if this is the case, the compact wheel loader would be a better choice.

 There are hundreds of skid steer attachments on the market to transform the skid steer to suit any job required.
 However, not all of these attachments are compatible with the three sizes of skid steers.
 An option to combat this will be more expensive, but the versatility of the skid steer means that you can fit a smaller machine with a high-flow system to have the power to operate more attachments.
 Either way, it is important to choose to hire the skid steer that will fit the attachment you need to complete your project and budget.

 Skid steer loader attachments can complete jobs anywhere from haulage to digging or dozing.
 Here are the most common attachments:

 Looking to Hire a Skid Steer Loader?

 Now that you know the variations of a skid steer loader and its different capabilities, it’s time to hire. iSeekplant have a number of skid steer loaders available for hire across Australia.
-SKid steer loaders are also available for wet hire with an operator.
-Have a look through our listings today or call us now on 1300 691 912 for more details!
+Our network of suppliers is the biggest and most comprehensive in the nation.
+From Brisbane, Sydney, Melbourne, Canberra, Perth, Darwin, through to Adelaide and every corner of the nation, our network will have you covered.
+Check out our extensive network of skid steer loader members or call us now on 1300 691 912 for more details!